cabforum/forum/Bylaws.md

 ## 3.1 Associate Members

-Membership in the Forum as an Associate Member may be by invitation or when an organization does not qualify, or no longer qualifies, for full voting status as a Certificate Issuer or Certificate Consumer under a Working Group's charter.

-The Forum may enter into associate member relationships with other organizations when the CA/Browser Forum determines that maintaining such a relationship will be of benefit to the work of the Forum.
+Membership in the Forum as an Associate Member may be by invitation when the CA/Browser Forum determines that maintaining such a relationship will be of benefit to the work of the Forum.
 In the past, entities qualifying as Associate Members have included the ACAB'c, AICPA/CICA WebTrust Task Force, the European Telecommunications Standards Institute (ETSI), the Internet Corporation for Assigned Names and Numbers, tScheme and the U.S. Federal PKI.
 In order to become an Associate Member, an organization must sign a mutual letter of intent/understanding, or other similar agreement, and the Forum’s IPR Policy Agreement, unless this latter requirement is waived in writing by the Forum based on overriding policies of the Associate Member’s own organization IPR rules.

-Associate Members may attend face-to-face meetings, communicate with Voting Members on Member Mail List, and access Member Web Site.
-Associate Members are not entitled to vote except on special straw polls of the Forum (e.g. when selecting meeting dates, locations, etc.)
+Associate Members may attend face-to-face meetings, communicate with Voting Members on the Member Mail List, and access the Member Wiki Website.
+Associate Members are not entitled to vote except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).

 ## 3.2 Interested Parties